If it’s possible that there’s one thing I’ve become a bit known for in my little corner of the internet, it’s making a pretty cocktail.

 Let’s talk about the types of garnishes.
 I like to classify them by basic groups: twists, fruit, leaves, flowers, food, and objects.

-I keep twists separate from other fruit garnishes because their purpose is specifically to add the oils from the citrus peel to the drink, rather than to add subtle fruit flavor or simple visual appeal.
+I keep twists separate from other fruit garnishes because their purpose is specifically to add the oils from the citrus peel to the drink, rather than to just add aroma or visual appeal.

 Sunset Strip cocktail featuring a carved orange peel garnish.